roamlab/HWasP-toy-problem/README.md

 - gym
 - mass-spring-envs

-You can isntall all you need at once by:
+You can install all you need at once by:
 ```
 sh install.sh
 ```